-As part of the Private Sector Development Research Network (PSDRN), the Wheeler Institute for Business and Development is pleased to invite you to join an insightful webinar on the role of concessionary companies and private enterprises in colonising sub-Saharan Africa.
-The webinar will take place on Friday, 31st January 2025, from 2-3pm GMT and will be led by Etienne Le Rossignol, Postdoctoral Researcher at the University of Namur and Elias Papaioannou, Professor of Economics at London Business School.
+As part of the Private Sector Development Research Network (PSDRN), the Wheeler Institute for Business and Development hosted an insightful webinar on the role of concessionary companies and private enterprises in colonising sub-Saharan Africa.
+The webinar took place on Friday, 31st January 2025, from 2-3pm GMT and was led by Etienne Le Rossignol, Postdoctoral Researcher at the University of Namur and Elias Papaioannou, Professor of Economics at London Business School.

-This seminar will present pioneering research on the impact of concession companies in Sub-Saharan Africa during all colonial periods.
-The study charts the history of these companies, providing a detailed overview of their operations, including plantation agriculture, charter companies, forestry, mining, and trade.
-It examines the practices of these companies, such as forced labour, oppression, and genocide, as well as their investments in infrastructure, including roads, railways, schools, and healthcare.
-This research highlights the pervasive nature of the concessionary model across different imperial powers and colonial eras, filling a significant gap in recent economic research.
+This seminar presented pioneering research on the impact of concession companies in Sub-Saharan Africa during all colonial periods.
+The study charted the history of these companies, providing a detailed overview of their operations, including plantation agriculture, charter companies, forestry, mining, and trade.
+It examined the practices of these companies, such as forced labour, oppression, and genocide, as well as their investments in infrastructure, including roads, railways, schools, and healthcare.
+This research highlighted the pervasive nature of the concessionary model across different imperial powers and colonial eras, filling a significant gap in recent economic research.

-The presentation will explore the evolving characteristics of these concessions over time and across colonial powers, investigating their geographical distribution and long-term evolution.
-It will also assess the legacy of the concessionary model on contemporary development, using spatial Regression Discontinuity Design (RDD) analyses to uncover the heterogeneous impacts of different company types and practices.
+The presentation explored the evolving characteristics of these concessions over time and across colonial powers, investigating their geographical distribution and long-term evolution.
+It also assessed the legacy of the concessionary model on contemporary development, using spatial Regression Discontinuity Design (RDD) analyses to uncover the heterogeneous impacts of different company types and practices.

-Findings will be discussed regarding the relationship between extractive practices and poorer socio-economic outcomes, as well as the positive correlation between historical investments and current development.
-Regional aggregates accounting for local spillovers and noise will also be presented, demonstrating correlations between company activities and various development indicators.
+Findings discussed the relationship between extractive practices and poorer socio-economic outcomes, as well as the positive correlation between historical investments and current development.
+Regional aggregates accounting for local spillovers and noise were also be presented, demonstrating correlations between company activities and various development indicators.

-This research aims to bring attention to the often-neglected role of private concessionary capital in colonisation, urging further investigation into the interplay between colonial states and companies, the implications of outsourced colonisation, and the broader agency of imperialism.
+This research brought attention to the often-neglected role of private concessionary capital in colonisation, urging further investigation into the interplay between colonial states and companies, the implications of outsourced colonisation, and the broader agency of imperialism.

 About the speakers